Asian shares hit near-decade high, markets await central bank meetings

 “The ECB needs to be clear about its forward guidance and it should reinforce that in a subtle manner.
 Coming out of the gates too aggressively would create shock waves in the market.”

-The dollar index, which tracks the greenback against a basket of trade-weighted peers, was steady at 94.762.
+The dollar index, which tracks the greenback against a basket of trade-weighted peers, was flat at 94.784.

-The Australian dollar revisited Wednesday’s two-year high early on Thursday, still heady from the minutes of the last Reserve Bank of Australia meeting, released Tuesday, which showed the central bank had turned more upbeat on the economic outlook.
+The Australian dollar set a new two-year high on Thursday, still heady from the minutes of the last Reserve Bank of Australia meeting, released Tuesday, which showed the central bank had turned more upbeat on the economic outlook.

+It pulled back from that high to trade little changed from Wednesday’s close at $0.7943.

-The Canadian dollar was flat on Thursday at C$1.2601 to the dollar.
-On Wednesday, it touched a 14-month high on record domestic factory sales and higher oil prices.
+The Canadian dollar was flat at C$1.2603 to the dollar.
+On Tuesday, it touched a 14-month high on record domestic factory sales and stronger oil prices.

-Oil prices, which hit a two-week peak on Wednesday on a bigger-than-expected weekly draw in crude and gasoline inventories in the U.S., were marginally lower early on Thursday.
+Oil prices, which hit a two-week peak on Wednesday on a bigger-than-expected weekly draw in crude and gasoline inventories in the United States, were marginally lower on Thursday.